 - Studies of wrong site, wrong surgery, wrong patient procedures show that “never events” are happening at an alarming rate of up to 40 times per week in U.S. hospitals.
 [Archives of Surgery]

-- Medical negligence cases represent well under 2 percent of all civil cases.
+- Medical negligence cases represent approximately 0.2 percent of the overall civil caseload in state courts.
 [National Center for State Courts]

 - Researchers at Harvard University found that 97 percent of cases were meritorious, concluding, “Portraits of a malpractice system that is stricken with frivolous litigation are overblown.”
 [New England Journal of Medicine]